iansinnott/react-string-replace/example/README.md

-# Highlight Numbers
+# React String Replace Demo

-A very simple example of using `reactReplaceString` to highlight numbers in a rendered text string.
+An example of using `reactStringReplace` to add links to URLs, @-mentions and hashtags in a string.

 **Quick Start:**